 Getting divorced can be an extremely stressful and emotional time.
-But if you can put your head before your heart and talk sensibly with your spouse, you might be able to get an "uncontested divorce" that will save you time and money and let you get on with your life.
+But if you can put your head before your heart and talk sensibly with your spouse, you might be able to get an "uncontested divorce" which will save you time and money and let you get on with your life.

 This article will explain uncontested divorces in New Hampshire.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

-In most jurisdictions, uncontested divorce means that you and your spouse agree on all the critical issues, like property division, allocation of debts, custody, parenting time (visitation), alimony, and child support.
+In most jurisdictions, an uncontested divorce means that you and your spouse agree on all the critical issues, like property division, allocation of debts, child custody, parenting time (visitation), alimony (spousal support), and child support.
 You have to have a total agreement.
-If you don't agree on all the issues, then your case is contested and it will proceed to trial.
+If you don't agree on all the issues, then your case is contested, and it will proceed to trial.

-But New Hampshire is a little bit different from other states when it comes to an uncontested divorce.
-The easiest way to get your uncontested divorce on the fast track is to file a joint petition for divorce.
-This means that you'll work through the divorce process together with your spouse.
+New Hampshire is a little bit different from other states when it comes to an uncontested divorce.
+The easiest way to get your uncontested divorce on the fast track is to file a joint petition for divorce—meaning you'll work through the divorce process together with your spouse.
 You can file a joint petition even if you don't agree on every single issue.
-Obviously it's best if you can reach a total agreement, but if you can't, the joint petition will tell the court what you and your spouse do and don't agree about.
+It's best if you can reach a total agreement, but if you can't, the joint petition will tell the court what issues you and your spouse agree on and those that you don't.
 The judge will decide any unresolved issues.

 You can only file for divorce in New Hampshire if you meet the residency requirements.
 At least one of the three following statements has to be true:

-You also have to give the court a legal reason (“grounds”) to grant the divorce.
-You have several options for divorcing filings.
+You also have to give the court a legal reason ("grounds") to grant your divorce.
+In New Hampshire, divorcing couples have several options for divorcing filings.
 If you'd like to keep the legal process simple and you both agree that neither of you is at fault for the breakup, you can tell the court that you want a divorce because there are irreconcilable differences between you and your spouse.
-This means that no one is to blame for any specific wrongdoing, but your marriage has broken down and can't be saved.
-If you go this route, you won't have to air any dirty laundry in court, and your spouse is more likely to be agreeable to working on a settlement.
+The court recognizes irreconcilable difference as "no fault," so you won't have to air any dirty laundry in court, and your spouse is more likely to be agreeable to working on a settlement.
 (N.H.
 Rev. Stat. § 458:7-a.)

-Alternatively, you can tell the court that you want a divorce because of your spouse's marital wrongdoing, such as impotency, adultery, extreme cruelty, felony conviction, endangerment, desertion, chemical dependency, religious beliefs that undermine the marriage, or abandonment.
-However, if you choose one of these grounds, it's less likely that you'll get an uncontested divorce, because your spouse will probably be offended and may disagree with your claims.
+Alternatively, you can tell the court that you want a divorce because of your spouse's marital wrongdoing (fault divorce), such as impotency, adultery, extreme cruelty, felony conviction, endangerment, desertion, chemical dependency, religious beliefs that undermine the marriage, or abandonment.
+However, if you choose one of these grounds, it's less likely that you'll get an uncontested divorce because your spouse will probably be offended and may disagree with your claims.
 (N.H.
 Rev. Stat. § 458:7.)

 Before you begin your paperwork, you'll need to understand how the court system works.

 The entry-level trial court in New Hampshire is called the circuit court.
 The New Hampshire Circuit Court's Family Division, which is the court that will hear your case, has 26 locations in nine counties.
-Locations are assigned based on the where the parties live.
+The court assigns locations based on where the parties live.
 You'll start your divorce by filing your papers in the correct courthouse.

-You’re responsible for knowing where to file your papers.
-If you file in the wrong place, your case could be tossed out or transferred, and you might have to start over.
-The New Hampshire Judicial Branch has a website you can use to locate the correct court depending on your location.
+You're responsible for knowing where to file your papers.
+If you bring your documents to the wrong place, the court could toss out or transfer your case, and you might have to start over.
+The New Hampshire Judicial Branch has a website you can use to locate the correct court, depending on your location.

-The forms required to complete your divorce can be obtained online or through the clerk of court at your courthouse.
-Make sure you use the right forms.
+You can find the necessary forms to complete your divorce online or through the clerk of court at your courthouse.
 Don't be afraid to ask the clerks questions, but do understand that they cannot give you legal advice.
 You may be able to find answers to some of your questions through the New Hampshire Judicial Branch: Circuit Court Family Division (links to forms and resources), Official Divorce Forms, or New Hampshire Legal Aid (legal aid and divorce guides).

 When it comes to a joint petition for divorce, the process starts when both spouses complete the joint petition.
-When that's done, both spouses have to provide a notarized signature on the petition.
+When you've completed it, both spouses must provide a notarized signature on the petition.
 Each spouse will also need to complete a personal data sheet, vital statistics form, and a financial affidavit.

 If the spouses have children, they have to work together to complete and sign a uniform support order.
 Each spouse also has to complete a child support guidelines worksheet.